kiLeo13/DiscordBot/README.md

 > **Note**
 >
-> This bot isn't intended to be a public bot or whatever you may think, this is a bot for a specific server and I do not recommend you using it on your own server.
+> This bot isn't intended to be a public bot or whatever you may think, this is a bot for a specific server.
 >
-> If you still want to use it on your server for some weird and dumb reason, DM me on Discord and I will send you the invitation link :3
+> If you still want to use it on your server for some weird and dumb reason you can just grab the code and use it.

 ## Features